Linking words and phrases in a dissertation

 Herewith, therewith, hereby

-These are all examples of transition words not in common use.
-They are most common in the technical definitions of legal documents, and often sound archaic when used in other contexts.
+These are all examples of transition words that are not commonly used in academic writing.
+While these transitions are sometimes included in technical definitions in legal documents, they typically sound archaic when used in other contexts.
 Though they have their uses, it’s best to avoid these words.

 Example of misused transition: Hereby